 DIY WATER TABLE/SENSORY TABLES

 Water tables are awesome, but there was no way I was going to spend big money to get one when you can make your own so easily.
 I pull one of these together almost every day when the weather is nice.
 A storage bin set a top a bench or patio table or even an overturned (larger) storage container are all you need for all your water and sensory activities.
 If you don’t have storage containers, no worries – a child’s wagon also doubles as a water table for a group of kids to gather around.
 You can check out the way we use it for our water activities here.

 Backyard Tight Rope

 Best thing ever!
 This is right up there with the tire swing and the rope and bucket contraption.
-We’ve had this in our yard for 3 years, and the hooligans use it every single day, all year long even when the snow practically buries the bottom rope.
-It’s just the best for co-ordination and gross-motor development.
+We’ve had our toddler tightrope set up in the yard for years.
+The hooligans use it every day, all year long even when the snow practically buries the bottom rope.
+It’s the best for co-ordination and gross-motor development.
 I’m not kidding when I say our tightrope has provided hundreds of hours of fun for kids from ages 1-7 over the years.
 Read all about it, and see how to make your own here.